biokraft/my-cursor-framework/01-Cursor-for-Everyone/04-Custom-Modes-Tailoring-Cursor-to-You/04e-Mode-Spotlight-Yolo.md

     *   "Refactor this entire module, but make it rhyme. 📜"
     *   "Generate a new feature.
 Surprise me! 🎁"
     *   "Write a commit message for this, but make it sound like a pirate captain wrote it. 🏴‍☠️🦜"

+### ⚙️ Setting Up YOLO Mode

+To use YOLO Mode, you first need to set it up as a Custom Mode in Cursor.
+If you're unfamiliar with creating Custom Modes, please refer to the [Introduction to Custom Modes](./04a-Introduction-to-Custom-Modes.md) for a step-by-step guide.
+You can copy the system prompt provided in this document to create your YOLO Mode.

 **Warning:** May result in code that's more "abstract art" 🎨 than "production-ready" 🏭, or documentation that reads like a fever dream 😵‍💫.
 Use with a joyous heart, a good sense of humor, and an *excellent* version control system! 😉💖✨ You've been warned... and encouraged! 🎉